scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnAzure.md

     # List the Scalar charts.
     helm search repo scalar-labs

-    # Load Schema for Scalar Auditor install with a release name `load-audit-schema`
+    # Load Schema for Scalar DL Auditor install with a release name `load-audit-schema`
     helm upgrade --version <chart version> --install load-audit-schema scalar-labs/schema-loading --namespace default -f schema-loading-custom-values.yaml --set schemaLoading.schemaType=auditor

-    # Install Scalar Auditor with a release name `my-release-scalar-audit`
+    # Install Scalar DL Auditor with a release name `my-release-scalar-audit`
     helm upgrade --version <chart version> --install my-release-scalar-audit scalar-labs/scalardl-audit --namespace default -f scalardl-audit-custom-values.yaml
    ```

 Note:
 * The same commands can be used to upgrade the pods.
 * Release name `my-release-scalar-audit` can be changed at your convenience.
-* The chart version can be obtained from `helm search repo scalar-labs` output
+* The chart version can be obtained from `helm search repo scalar-labs` output.
 * `helm ls -a` command can be used to list currently installed releases.
-* You should confirm the load-audit-schema deployment has been completed with `kubectl get pods -o wide` before installing Scalar Auditor.
+* You should confirm the `load-audit-schema` deployment has been completed with `kubectl get pods -o wide` before installing Scalar DL Auditor.
 * Follow the [Maintain Scalar DL Pods](./MaintainPods-1.md) for maintaining Scalar DL pods with Helm.
 * Register the certificate for the Ledger and Auditor before starting the client application.
     * Ledger needs to register its certificate to Auditor, and Auditor needs to register its certificate to Ledger.